 Warnemünde: My Gateway to Berlin

 We arrived back in Warnemünde at golden hour – the beach was full of locals in strandkorb chairs drinking Astra beer while the sun set over the Baltic.
+The lighthouse, built in 1897 and first lit on October 1, 1898, stood its 31-meter watch over the scene like it has for every sunset since.
 The pros: you actually get Berlin in a day.
 The cons: six hours on trains, but the German rail system makes it painless.

 Getting Around Warnemünde